ROpdam/docker-dash-example/README.md

 ```

 ### Run locally
-To run the image locally, cd into the project folder and build the container:
+To run the image locally, cd into the docker-dash-example folder and:
 ```
-docker build -t docker-dash .
+docker build -t docker-dash project/.
 ```
 And run the container
 ```
 docker run -p 8050:8050 docker-dash
 ```
+You can find to the app on your local machine http://0.0.0.0:8050/.
 This way the image is created using the Dockerfile, instead of the Dockerfile.prod.
-You can find to the app on your local machine http://0.0.0.0:8050/